Rheingold

 Breakthrough

-The band's major breakthrough came in 1982 with the release of their self-titled debut album Rheingold on the major label WEA.
-The lead single, Dreiklangs-Dimensionen, became an instant hit, receiving heavy rotation on music television shows and climbing the German charts, ultimately helping the album achieve gold certification for over 250,000 copies sold.
+The band's major breakthrough arrived in 1982 with the release of their self-titled debut album on the major label WEA.
+The lead single, "Fluss," became an instant classic, receiving heavy rotation on German radio and music television shows like "Formel Eins."
+The album Rheingold climbed the charts and was eventually certified Gold in Germany, solidifying the band's status as leading figures of the NDW movement.

 Key tracks